 Motor skills are actions which enable us to use our arms, legs, feet, hands and our entire body.
 They are divided into two categories gross motor and fine motor.
-Gross motor are the larger movements of crawling, walking, running, jumping while fine motor are smaller actions which involve precise movement such as drawing.
-Acquiring motor skills is developmental and for your child with ASD these may develop along the typically expected timelines or may be delayed.
+Gross motor are the larger movements of crawling, walking, running, jumping while fine motor are smaller actions which involve precise movement such as drawing, using utensils, using a zip tying a shoe lace.
+Acquiring motor skills is a developmental process and for your child with ASD this development may occur along the typically expected timelines or may be delayed.

 Development of fine motor skills relies on the emerging skills of hand eye coordination which can be a challenge for a child with ASD.
 If your child has or is suspected as having an associated learning disability such as an Intellectual Disability(ID) or Attention Deficit Hyperactivity Disorder(ADHD) then development of these skills could take a longer period of time.
 To assist your child to develop these skills the following are some developmental skills that you can do with your child to help them.